cilippofilia/Drinko./README.md

 **Swift: framework SwiftUI**

 Core and fundation of the whole app developed and shipped entirly using SwiftUI.
-The whole app is taylored to perfection for every iPhone and in order to achive the best user experience possible, and that native look and feel, I have implemented the following frameworks:
+The whole app is taylored to perfection for every iPhone and iPad in order to achive the best user experience possible, and that native look and feel, I have implemented the following frameworks:

 - **CloudKit**:
-    Used for storing user settings and share it across multiple devices, like preferred settings and language.
+    Used for storing user ingredients added to the Cabinet section and share it across multiple devices.

 - **Combine**:
     To handle asyc events in case of in-app purchases.